How to ask for a favor in 5 steps

 However, if you feel like you’re putting them out by asking for this favor, stop.
 You’ve already failed.

-So you need to believe you’re going to get whatever you ask for.
+Your mental framework matters.
+You need to believe you’re going to get whatever you ask for.
 If you’re going to play, play to win.
 Don’t try.
 Don’t hope.
-You’ve already decided to do it…you might as well do it right.
+You’ve already decided to do it … you might as well do it right.

 Go in with a winner’s mentality.

-That means you don’t go in thinking that you’re bothering them or that this is a waste of their time.
+You should go in ACKNOWLEDGING that you are asking them to go out of their way.
+But that doesn’t mean you go in thinking that you’re “bothering” them or that this is a waste of their time.

 Step 3: Don’t lie